Olivier Ayache-Vidal: Film career

-In 2002, he directed his first short film, Undercover, a seven-minute presentation which mixed cinema and a live show; it won multiple international awards.
+In 2002, Ayache-Vidal directed his first short film, Undercover, a seven-minute presentation which mixed cinema and a live show; it won multiple international awards.
 In it one can find one of his central themes: the blurred distinction between fiction and reality.

 Later on, he filmed Coming-out (2004), a comedy starring Omar Sy, whose script was late adapted to a live show by comedians Omar et Fred.
 In 2006, he directed Mon dernier rôle, starring Patrick Chesnais and guest starring Patrick Poivre d’Arvor during a fake news broadcast.
 This black comedy was selected in fifty festivals, winning several awards, including the grand prize of the Meudon short film festival and the grand prize of the Comedia Festival, in Montreal.

 In 2007, he returned to his journalistic roots, shooting the documentary Hôtel du Cheval Blanc, for six months.
 This film presented the terrible living conditions of the thousands of families who are hosted in insanitary hotels every year.

 In 2008, he went to China to adapt and stage his first theatre performance, The Nutcracker ballet.
 This version, produced by the Gruber Ballet Opéra, which presents 39 artists from Chinese State Circus, has made a world tour, starting in France in 2009.

 In 2012, he returned to cinema, writing and directing Welcome to China with Gad Elmaleh and Arié Elmaleh.
 Shot in Shanghai, the short film presents the two brothers playing their own roles.

-In 2013, he started research for his first feature film, which tells the story of a posh high school teacher in Paris that is transferred to the city's poorer suburbs.
+In 2013, he started research for his first feature film, which tells the story of a posh high school teacher in Paris who is transferred to the city's poorer suburbs.

-True to his method, he started researching France's educational institutions.

 For three years, Olivier immersed himself in the daily lives of high schools of the Seine-Saint-Denis region, on the outskirts of the french capital.
 Among them, he resided in the Barbara High School of Stains, which became the main setting of the film.
-Furthermore, the students of the High School participated in the project, becoming characters of the feature film.
+The students participated in the project, becoming characters of the feature film.
 Shooting started in 2016.
 The film bore its final title, Les Grands Esprits (The Teacher in English), with Denis Podalydès in the main role.
-The Teacher was released in theaters in France in 2017.
-It was shown in cinemas all around the world, in countries including the United States, Canada, Brazil, Argentina, Mexico, Peru, Italy, Spain, Japan, Taiwan, Nigeria, Senegal and the Ivory Coast.
+The Teacher was released in cinemas in France in 2017.
+It was shown in cinemas all around the world, in countries including the United States, Canada, Brazil, Argentina, Mexico, Peru, Italy, Spain, Japan, Taiwan, Nigeria, Senegal, and the Ivory Coast.
 The film was used as an educational tool by teachers in France and several other countries.

-Olivier Ayache-Vidal is currently researching the gastronomical world, in order to prepare his future film projects.